Our recruiters will always contact you from an @samuelmerritt.edu email address. We do not use personal email accounts.

 Level I Fieldwork

 Level I fieldwork is an opportunity for you to practice observation skills, professional behaviors, and application of occupational therapy theory.
-This includes on-site experience at clinical sites and experiential learning in a variety of practice settings.
-Level I fieldwork occurs during the summer between the first and second year.
+This includes on-site experience at clinical sites and experiential learning in a variety of settings, through simulations, and through engagement in meaningful occupations within group occupational therapy sessions with a psychosocial focus.
+The on-site clinical experience occurs during the summer between the first and second year.

 Level II Fieldwork